Sh11thead/ethers-ledger/README.md

 Ethers-Ledger
 ================

-This is a fork of @ethersproject/hardware-wallets.
+This is a fork of @anders-torbjornsen/hardware-wallets.

 This only supports NodeJS, as for browsers metamask supports Ledger anyway.

-**NOTE: This is not maintained, I now use frame to deploy/interact with contracts from nodeJS scripts with a Ledger**
+Made some minor changes to skip the step of fetching information from the Ledger server to speed things up

 Installation
 =============

-`npm install @anders-t/ethers-ledger`
+`npm install @juliankang/ethers-ledger`

 API
 ===

 ```
-import { LedgerSigner } from "@anders-t/ethers-ledger";
+import { LedgerSigner } from "@juliankang/ethers-ledger";

+const provider = new ethers.providers.JsonRpcProvider("https://rpc.ankr.com/eth_goerli");
+const path = `m/44'/60'/1'/0/0`;
+const resolutionConfig = {nft: false, externalPlugins: false, erc20: false};
-const signer = new LedgerSigner(provider, path);
+const signer = new LedgerSigner(provider, path, resolutionConfig);
-// By default:
-//   - path is the default Ethereum path (i.e.  `m/44'/60'/0'/0/0`)

 ```

 License